WeAreSeismica/tex2jats/README.md

     - `proof`, the name of the TeX galley without the extension (which should be .tex)
     - `biblio`, the name of the corrected list of references, without the extension (which should be .bib)

-## Post Conversion
+## Post conversion checks

 1. Either of the workflows above will output the following files within the latex directory:
     - `proof.xml`
     - `proof_metadata.jats`
     - `proof_credits.jats`
     - `proof_galley.xml`
     - `proof_tab1.tex` if you have one table (see point (5)), and one similar file per table
     - `proof_tab1.xml`
 You will then work with the XML galley only (`proof_galley.xml`).
 Other files are only here for correction if needed.

+### Initial checks (with a text editor)

-1. How to view the XML galley?
-To my knowledge, there is no open-source and easy-to-use tool, so the best way is to open it with a text editor.
-You will be able to view the galley before publishing on OJS.
-If you open it with a web browser, it **should not show any error**.
+1. Open the galley with a web browser, it **should not show any error**.
 You can use the web browser to debug (will show the line of every error).

+3. Correct metadata if needed: Authors' names, affiliations, DOI, title, and other metadata.

+4. Cross references for figures (xref) look OK.
+They should be printed with a format similar to:
+    `<xref ref-type="fig" alt="1" rid="fig1"&gt;1&lt;/xref>`

-1. If there are **TABLES** in your TeX galley, tex2xml.sh will export two files for each table: tabxx.tex and tabxx.xml, xx ranging from 1 to the total number of arrays present in the article.
+4. If there are **TABLES** in your TeX galley, tex2xml.sh will export two files for each table: tabxx.tex and tabxx.xml, xx ranging from 1 to the total number of arrays present in the article.

-**If there are equations or math expressions in your table, tex2xml *might* not behave correctly.
-I would suggest removing them before running the script.**
-For each table:
+**If the table is simple and has been converted properly by pandoc:**
+    1. Copy the HTML header code in the XML table file `tabxx.xml`, where indicated
+    1. Replace the wrong table header in the XML galley `proof_galley.xml` with the header from `tabxx.xml`.
+In the XML galley, tables are under a `boxed-text` environnement, that you can remove.
+    2.
+**If the table is too complex and has not been properly converted:**
     1. Correct any unwanted symbol in `tabxx.tex`
-    1. Translate the `tabxx.tex` to HTML with https://tableconvert.com/latex-to-html
+    2. Translate the `tabxx.tex` to HTML with https://tableconvert.com/latex-to-html
-    1. Copy the HTML code  in the XML table file `tabxx.xml`, where indicated
+    3. Copy the HTML code  in the XML table file `tabxx.xml`, where indicated
     4. Replace the wrong table code in the XML galley `proof_galley.xml` with the updated `tabxx.xml`.
 In the XML galley, tables are under a `boxed-text` environnement.

-1. Proofread XML galley and add metadata if necessary.
-Some things to check by visual inspection of the XML galley:
-    - Metadata, author names, credits, affiliations are here
-    - Abstracts are here
-    - Reference list is here
-    - Every figure is here

-1. Convert every figure to PNG format if not already done.
-You can use the following bash command (converts every PDF file which starts with fig to a PNG format, requires imagemagick, you can adjust density if needed):
-`mogrify -verbose -quality 00 -density 250  -format png ./fig*.pdf`

-1. *Optional*.
-Check your galley on the Seismica test website.
-No need to upload the figures.
-If you can open the XML galley with a web browser without errors, it will load fine in OJS.
+1. Check the acknowledgements and references

+### Final checks (with the OJS preview tool)

-1. Upload the galley PDF and XML files to the OJS website.
+1. Upload the XML galley to the OJS website.
+    - You can rename the XML galley
-    - For the XML galley, images need to be uploaded separately (no need to fill in the caption etc.)
+    - Images need to be uploaded separately (no need to fill in the caption etc.)
-    - Don't forget the uploading order:
-        1) PDF galley
-        2) XML galley
-        3) Supplementary Materials (any)
-        4) Review reports
+    - Use the preview tool to open the XML Lens Viewer
+2. Check that title, authors, and all metadata are printed correctly (in the main text page but also the `info` tab)
+3. Cross references to figures and tables and references are OK
+4. Tables are printed correctly
+5. Acknowledgements are printed correctly
+6. References (in the `References` tab) are printed correctly. *Note: there is a known issue with misc references that are not printed, we are working on that.*

+### Known issues:
+- Maths formula in captions or tables are often not converted properly
+- Often in metadata, credits or acknowledgements: symbols are not properly converted, or are still escaped when they shouldn't: look for \\&, \\%,

 # TO DO
 - Don't use regex, because it is unstable with XML?
 Oops…